+Cost-sharing

+Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.

+Copayments

-Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.
-Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.
-Example: When you see your primary care physician, you pay a copayment of \$20 per office visit, or a copayment of \$35 per office visit when you see a participating specialist.
-Deductible A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
-Copayments do not count toward any deductible.We have a deductible of \$20 per member per year if you elect our PPO dental option.
+A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.

+Example: When you see your primary care physician, you pay a copayment of \$20 per office visit, or a copayment of \$35 per office visit when you see a participating specialist under High Option and a copayment of \$15 per office visit to your primary care physician, or a copayment of \$35 per office visit when you see a participating specialist under Basic Option.

+Deductible

+A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
+Copayments do not count toward any deductible.

+• We have a separate deductible of \$20 per member per year if you elect our PPO dental option.

 Note: If you change plans during Open Season, you do not have to start a new deductible under your prior plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.

+If you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your prior option to the deductible of your new option.

+Coinsurance

-Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
+Coinsurance is the percentage of our allowance that you must pay for your care.

 Example: In our Plan, you pay 30% of our allowance for durable medical equipment.

-Differences between our Plan allowance and the bill • Network Providers agree to accept our Plan allowance so if you use a network provider, you never have to worry about paying the difference between our Plan allowance and the billed amount for covered services. • Non-Network Providers (for Dental PPO Option only): If you use a non-network provider for preventive dental care, you will have to pay 50% of our negotiated rate and the difference between our Plan allowance and the billed amount.
-Your catastrophic protection out-of-pocket maximum After your (copayments and coinsurance) total \$5,000 for Self Only or \$10,000 for Self Plus One, or \$10,000 for Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
-Once an individual meets the Self Only out-of-pocket maximum under the Self Plus One or Self and Family enrollment the plan will begin to cover eligible medical expenses at 100%.
+Differences between our Plan allowance and the bill

+- Network Providers agree to accept our Plan allowance so if you use a network provider, you never have to worry about paying the difference between our Plan allowance and the billed amount for covered services. - Non-Network Providers (for Dental PPO Option only): If you use a non-network provider for preventive dental care, you will have to pay 50% of our negotiated rate and the difference between our Plan allowance and the billed amount.

+Your catastrophic protection out-of-pocket maximum

+After your (copayments and coinsurance) total \$5,000 for Self Only or \$10,000 for Self Plus One, or \$10,000 for Self and Family enrollment for the High Option and \$7,000 for Self Only or \$12,000 for Self Plus One, or \$12,000 for Self and Family enrollment for the Basic Option in any calendar year, you do not have to pay any more for covered services.
+Once an individual meets the Self Only out-of-pocket maximum under the Self Plus One or Self and Family enrollment, the Plan will begin to cover eligible medical expenses at 100%.
 The remaining balance of the Self Plus One or Self and Family out-of-pocket maximum can be satisfied by one or more family members.
-However, copayments and coinsurance for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services: • Dental services (Note: \$5 copayments for DMO preventive care and \$20 deductible for PPO preventive care count towards your out-of-pocket maximum.
+However, copayments and coinsurance for the following services do not count toward your catastrophic protection out-of-pocket maximum, and you must continue to pay copayments and coinsurance for these services:

+• Dental services (Note: \$5 copayments for DMO preventive care and \$20 deductible for PPO preventive care count towards your out-of-pocket maximum.
 All other dental service expenses do not count toward your out-of-pocket maximum).

 Be sure to keep accurate records and receipts of your copayments and coinsurance to ensure the Plan's calculation of your out-of-pocket maximum is reflected accurately.

+Carryover